Part One of an occasional series: Bryan’s story

 There is no other word for it.
 Bryan hasn’t been around the neighborhood in a long time.
 It’s possible he’s in jail.
 It’s possible he made his way back home to Michigan.
 It’s possible he’s committed worse offenses.
 It’s possible he’s dead.
 It’s possible we will never know.
 What’s beyond dispute is that the cities of Los Angeles and Santa Monica, the County of L.A., LAHSA, and an entire ecosystem of handsomely-funded nonprofits had 25 years — a quarter of a century — to help Bryan Dibucci.
 And they failed, just as they have failed countless, probably hundreds of thousands, of others.

-Because if you lose that, the bad guys win.
+Because if you lose that, you lose yourself.
+And that’s how the bad guys win.